 Succulent is a plant with dense foliage and stems, making them hard to damage.
-Additionally, succulents have fleshy leaves and flowers that are typically brightly colored.
+Additionally, common challenges for succulents and flowers that are typically brightly colored.
 Due to succulents’ defensive characteristics, attractive flowers and leaves are great additions to any garden.

 If you’re considering bringing succulents into your home, you might be curious about the difficulties they encounter as they develop.
 Succulents can still run into problems even though they are generally simple to care for.

-- 1 What challenges do succulents face in their growing lives?
+- 1 Common challenges For succulents face in their growing lives

 - 4 The reasons for succulents having white spots